Street light: Maintenance

 Street lighting systems require ongoing maintenance, which can be classified as either reactive or preventative.
-Reactive maintenance is a direct response to a lighting failure, such as replacing a discharge lamp after it has failed, or replacing an entire lighting unit after it has been hit by a vehicle.
-Preventative maintenance is scheduled replacement of lighting components, for example, replacing all the discharge lamps in an area of the city when they have reached 85% of their expected life.
+Reactive maintenance is a direct response to a lighting failure, such as replacing a discharge lamp after it has failed or replacing an entire lighting unit after it has been hit by a vehicle.
+Preventative maintenance is the scheduled replacement of lighting components, for example, replacing all the discharge lamps in an area of the city when they have reached 85% of their expected life.
+Maintenance may be undertaken by the lighting owners or by a contractor.

 In the United Kingdom, the Roads Liaison Group has issued a Code of Practice recommending specific reactive and preventative maintenance procedures.

 Some street lights in New York City have an orange or red light on top of the luminaire (light fixture) or a red light attached to the lamppost.
 This indicates that near to this lighting pole or in the same intersection, there is a fire alarm pull box.
-Other street lights have a small red light next to the street light bulb; when the small light flashes, it indicates an issue with the electrical current.
+Other street lights have a small red light next to the street light bulb; when the small light flashes, it indicates an issue with the electric current.

 Street lights as public goods

-Street Lights are the basic example of public goods, which are nonexcludable and nonrival.
-This means that the producer cannot prevent those who do not pay from consuming, and the consumption of one person cannot prevent the consumption of another person.
-This becomes a problem for governments, because no private company would have the incentive to produce Street Lights, which is why most governments are in charge of placing and maintaining Street Lights.
-For example, in Armenia, building and maintaining infrastructure is the duty of local self-governance.
+In economics, street lighting is commonly cited as a classic example of a (near-)public good: benefits are non-rival and typically non-excludable, so provision is usually coordinated by government and funded collectively.